Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Encoding-Decoding Direction Pairs in Applications

 \section{Encoding-Decoding Direction Pairs in Applications}

-Moving forward to the application level, in this Section we discuss how to read concept information from the embeddings, how to intervene on the encoding of concepts (Section \ref{sec:concept-intervention}) and how to capitalize on the learned direction pairs to obtain local, detailed, and spatially-aware concept explanations (Section \ref{sec:local-explanations-theory}).
+Moving forward to the application level, in this Section, we discuss how to read and intervene on concept information (Section \ref{sec:concept-intervention}) and how to capitalize on the learned direction pairs to obtain local, detailed, and spatially-aware concept explanations (Section \ref{sec:local-explanations-theory}).